dolphindb/Tutorials_EN/streaming_tutorial.md

 2. Call function `subscribe`

-Use function `subscribe` in Python API to subscribe to streaming tables in DolphinDB.
+Use function `subscribe` in Python API to subscribe to stream tables in DolphinDB.

 Syntax of function `subscribe`:
 ```